csorgyu/uda_automl_project01/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
+The dataset contains data about marketing campaigns based on phonecalls from banking institutions.
+The data contains client data (numeric, categorical), info about the last campaign, other attributes about previous campaign and time aspects, social and economic context.
+The prediction excercise was understanding whether or not a client subscribed for term deposit, this is a classification problem.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
+The best performing model vas a voting ensemble.

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**
+### Data ingestion

+### Model training script

+### Algorythm

+### Hyperparameter tuning and model management

 **What are the benefits of the parameter sampler you chose?**